 Are you going through the motions every tax season?
-If you’re not tracking the right metrics and making tax-business-metricsimprovements to grow your business each year then yes, you are just going through the motions.
+If you’re not tracking the right metrics and making improvements to grow your business each year then yes, you are just going through the motions.
 Looking at your bottom line is important, but your bottom line is only going to tell you whether or not you made money.
 It won’t tell you how effective your marketing has been, what types of returns you did this season, or what parts of the season were the busiest so you can prepare for next season.

 There are reports that your tax software will run automatically for you, but these reports don’t track everything.
 Now is the time to start preparing for next season so, now is a great time to make sure you’re tracking the right metrics.